Is there a test of strength more pure than putting the wind beneath a natural stone!?

 The Potarch Hotel was closed for renovations in 2013 and the Steens were held in care by the Aboyne Highland Games committee.
 Renovations are now complete and in August 2016 the Steens were returned to their historical home in the new Potarch Cafe & Restaurant where they can now be seen and enjoyed by strength athletes the world over.

 Have you lifted the stones?
 Please feel free to contact us with details of your adventure along with photos and / or links to videos and we will be delighted to add your name and welcome you to the Brotherhood of the Stones.

-Click here to access a map to the location of the Dinnie Stanes at Potarch
+Click here to access the Google Maps location of the Dinnie Stanes at Potarch

 Sponsored by The Stark Center for Physical Culture & Sports